jacereda/glcv/README.markdown

   This is your update routine, should be called at ~60Hz.

 #### 3.2.7) CVE_RESIZE
-  Called when the window is resized.
+  Called when the canvas is resized.
 Might be called several times.

 #### 3.2.8) CVE_DOWN
   A key/button has been pressed.